WeblateOrg/weblate/docs/admin/optionals.rst

 * `Libravatar <https://www.libravatar.org/>`_, what is federated avatar service with fallback to `Gravatar`_.
 Libravatar is used automatically when `pyLibravatar <https://pypi.python.org/pypi/pyLibravatar>`_ is installed.
-* `Gravatar`_ can be also used directly by Weblate, that is used if the pyLibravatar library is not found.
+* `Gravatar`_ can be also used directly by Weblate and is used if the pyLibravatar library is not found.

 .. _Gravatar: https://gravatar.com/